Play! Pokémon Menu

 Play!
 Pokémon Premier TCG events are run using the Modified Format and Swiss pairings.
 See the Tournament Rules for additional information about the Modified and Swiss formats.
 The number of Swiss rounds run will depend on the total attendance of the event.

-After Swiss rounds are complete, there will be a cut to single-elimination finals.
+After Swiss rounds are complete, there may be a cut to single-elimination finals.
 The number of players to qualify for the finals will depend on the total attendance in each age group, with a maximum of 32 players playing off in any one division.

 Most Pokémon Championship events are operated by independent Tournament Organizers.
 Please contact the Tournament Organizers for specific information about their venue or scheduling.